minhtriet136/minhtriet136.github.io/_pages/about.md

 ## About Me

-I am a Ph.D. candidate in the School of Computer Science, Gallogly College of Engineering, at the University of Oklahoma (OU).
-My research primarily focuses on neuroimaging analysis, particularly functional MRI (fMRI) and EEG, as well as the energy landscape framework for understanding brain dynamics.
+I am a Ph.D. candidate at the Data Science and Analytics Institute at the University of Oklahoma (OU).
+My research primarily focuses on developing data analytics methods for neuroimaging datasets, particularly functional MRI (fMRI) and EEG.
+I am especially interested in statistical physics-based methods, such as the pairwise maximum entropy model, and their applications in computational neuroscience.

-The energy landscape approach provides a way to model and analyze brain state transitions by constructing an energy representation of functional connectivity patterns.
-This method allows us to investigate how brain states evolve, how stable or flexible they are, and how these properties relate to cognitive function and neurological disorders.
-By leveraging this framework, I aim to uncover insights into brain function after brain tumor resection and in conditions such as Multiple Sclerosis (MS) and Alzheimer's.
-Additionally, I integrate machine learning techniques to improve the predictive capabilities of neuroimaging data analysis.

 ---